Gavin Skelton

-Gavin Richard Skelton (born 27 March 1981) is an English football coach, manager, and former professional footballer.
+Gavin Richard Skelton (born 27 March 1981) is an English football coach, manager, and former professional footballer who is currently a first-team coach at Carlisle United.
 As a player, he was primarily deployed as a defensive midfielder.
-He is the first-team coach of Carlisle United.

 Skelton's playing career including a seven-year spell at Gretna as well as stints at Carlisle United, Workington (two spells), Kilmarnock, Hamilton Academical, Barrow and Queen of the South.

 Skelton began his managerial career at Workington.
 After a stint as assistant manager at Queen of the South, Skelton was then manager of the club from April to November 2016.

 Playing career

 Skelton was born on 27 March 1981, in Carlisle, England.
 He started his career at Carlisle United as a trainee.
 In 1997, after three years at Brunton Park he moved to non-League club Workington Reds and one year later joined then Northern Premier League outfit Gretna.
 Gretna joined the Scottish Football League in 2002, eventually gaining promotion to the Scottish Premier League during the 2006–07 season.
 In the 2006 Scottish Cup Final versus Hearts, Skelton missed the crucial kick in the penalty shoot-out after a 1–1 draw.
 His miss denied Gretna their first major trophy, however they still qualified for the UEFA Cup as a result of their run to the final.

 Due to Gretna's financial difficulties, in April 2008 it was reported that Skelton was in talks with Kilmarnock and Aberdeen On 19 May 2008, Skelton was one of the remaining 40 staff members who were released by Gretna.
-Two days earlier, Skelton had scored the winning goal on his side's final SPL fixture against Hearts.
+Two days earlier, Skelton had scored the winning goal in his side's final SPL fixture against Hearts.
 In June 2008, Skelton signed for SPL side Kilmarnock but left the club under freedom of contract in June 2010.

 After his release from Killie, Skelton signed for Hamilton Academical.
 He was released by Hamilton following their relegation from the SPL in May 2011 and signed for Barrow on 6 July 2011.

 On 22 December 2016, Skelton was tempted back to sign for Scottish League Two club Annan Athletic as a player, after he resigned as player-manager of Queen of the South on 7 November 2016 for personal reasons.